xcdl/xcdl.github.io-source/pages/guide/metadata.md

 1. Any references to that option will evaluate to 0/false, so `valueOf('...') == 0/false`, `isLoaded('...') == false`, `isActive('...') == false`, `isEnabled('...') == false`.
 2. An option that is not loaded has no consequences on the build process.
 It cannot directly result in any `#define`’s in a configuration header file, nor in any files being compiled.
 This is only reasonable: if the option is not loaded then the component framework has no way of knowing about any compile or similar properties.
 An option that is not loaded can have indirect consequences by being referenced in XCDL expressions.
 3. An option that is not loaded cannot impose any constraints on the rest of the configuration.
-Again this is the only reasonable behavior: if the option is not loaded then any associated requires or `<legalValues>` properties will not be known.
+Again this is the only reasonable behaviour: if the option is not loaded then any associated requires or `<legalValues>` properties will not be known.

 ### Is the option **active**?